George II of Greece: Home front

 On 2 June 1940 Frederica gave birth to the future Constantine II.
 Simultaneously, World War II began to spread across Europe and France collapsed to Nazi Germany under Blitzkrieg.
 Fascist Italy soon joined on 10 June as an Axis Power.
 Mussolini commenced a violent propaganda campaign against Greece and accused George, who had declared Greece's neutrality, of harbouring British ships in Greek waters.
 On 15 August an Italian submarine sunk the Elli, which was escorting a ship of pilgrims off Tinos.
 The Nazi government in Germany proposed mediation between Italy and Greece.
 Hitler promised that if George, who he saw as an anglophile, abdicated from the throne, Germany would guarantee no Italian invasion of Greece and grant Greece territories off the coast of the Balkans.
 George was outraged at this proposition and stated, "[The Nazis] would do better to not stick their noses in the affairs of this country if they know what is good for them!"
 On 28 October 1940 Metaxas rejected an Italian ultimatum demanding the stationing of Italian troops on Greek soil, sparking the Greco-Italian War.
 Plastiras, head of the opposition-in-exile, proclaimed their support of George and Metaxas.
 George consequentially took charge of Greek armed forces and established contact with the Allies, while conducting daily war council meetings at the Hotel Grande Bretagne.
 George travelled up north to support soldiers as well.
 Greece successfully repelled the Italian invasion and launched a successful counter-attack, eventually occupying the southern half of Italian Albania.

 Metaxas died on 29 January 1941 and George refused to set up a government of national unity, despite calls from both wings of politics to do so.
-George appointed Alexandros Koryzis as the new prime minister and he retained the dictatorial power that Metaxas did.
+George appointed Alexandros Koryzis as the new prime minister and he retained the dictatorial powers that Metaxas had held.
 The Invasion of the Balkans by the Axis Powers ensued and the Luftwaffe conducted Operation Punishment on 6 April, in which Belgrade was bombed when the government denounced the Tripartite Pact.
 On 9 April the Metaxas Line was penetrated by German troops from Bulgaria and Thessaloniki was occupied.
 Greek forces had to retreat further south as the Axis Powers continued to make progress within Greek borders.
 On 20 April a squadron of the Greek army surrendered for the first time.
 Koryzis told George to accept capitulation, but George reportedly burst into anger and gave his intentions of never surrendering.
-Following Koryzis' suicide on 18 April 1941 in the face of the rapid German advance, George unable to find a speedy successor, found himself as the de facto head of government as well as head of the armed services.
+Following Koryzis' suicide on 18 April 1941 in the face of the rapid German advance, George, unable to find a speedy successor, found himself as the de facto head of government as well as head of the armed services.